yihui-hu/super-bubble-web-prototype/README.md

 };
 ```

-You can also intersperse text between the pills with the `<p>` tag:
+Side note: you can also intersperse text between the pills with the `<p>` tag:

 ```typescript
 const TextContent = () => {